tomvandig/eccg/README.md

 An ECCG *could be* a good fit if:

 * You need component reuse in an ECS
-* You need to express types through composition in an ECS
+* You need to express typicals or archetypes through composition in an ECS

 An ECCG is *not* a good fit if:
 * You have no patterns of component reuse